skannea/storystore/README.md

 # Storystore resources

 ## Blueprints

 | blueprint |description|yaml|typical use|
 | --------  | -----     |----|----- |
 |Storystore state logger| For logging of entities.
 When one entity changes, only that entity is logged.|storystorestate.yaml|table|
 |Storystore periodic logger| For periodic logging of entities.
 Each time all entities are logged.|storystoreperiod.yaml|chart|
 |Storystore chart logger| For logging of entities.
 When one entity changes, all entities are logged.|storystorechart.yaml|chart|

 All blueprints have inputs for

 - the list of entities to log
 - the entity to use for storage
 - the number of records to store
 - the MQTT topic to use

 ## Service

-Python scripts that can be used as HA services must follow a number of [restrictions](https://www.home-assistant.io/integrations/python_script/)
+Python scripts that can be used as HA services must follow a number of [restrictions](https://www.home-assistant.io/integrations/python_script/).

 A service `python_script.storystore` is based on `storystore.py`.
 The service may be used for persistant logging and storing of data.
 The python script uses an attribute of a dedicated entity for storing a list of records with time stamp and a set of strings.
 A new record is put last in the list.
-The oldest one may be removed to ensure there are no more than MAX records in the list.
+The oldest one may be removed to ensure there is a limited number of records in the list.

 Records are separated with semicolon `;` and parts within a record are separated with vertical bar `|`.
 These characters must not be used in text.

 The service takes the following arguments:

 | argument | code |description|default
 | -------- | -----|---------- |-----
 |useentity |      |entity id of entity to use for storing records| mandatory